codiply/aws-data-analytics-playground/infrastructure/README.md

 cdk bootstrap aws://<pipeline account id>/<region> --profile <pipeline account id>
 ```

-Then bootstrap any other account that you want your pipeline to deploy to
+Then bootstrap all accounts that you want your pipeline to deploy to with

 ```
 export CDK_NEW_BOOTSTRAP=1